railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_stocks.rst

     the stock in all of the physical stock locations.
 Looking at the product from the order you will only see the report of the warehouse selected in the order.

-The two fields are:
+The two important fields in product form are:

-* :guilabel:`Real Stock` : quantity physical present in your warehouse,
+* :guilabel:`Real Stock` : quantity physical present in your warehouse

-* :guilabel:`Virtual Stock` : calculated this way: real stock – outgoing + incoming.
+* :guilabel:`Virtual Stock` : calculated this way: real stock – outgoing + incoming

 .. note::  Virtual Stock

     Virtual stock is very useful because it shows what the salespeople can sell.
-If it's more than real stock it's because products will be coming in and if it's smaller than real stock then it's because certain products are reserved for other sales orders or works orders.
+If it is more than real stock it is because products will be coming in and if it is smaller than real stock then it is because of certain products are reserved for other sales orders or works orders.

 .. tip:: Detail of future stock